PlayStation Vita EU users cannot download their games

 An error with the PlayStation Vita store front has been preventing users from the EU region from purchasing or downloading their games for at least three days.

-Following Sony‘s decision to cease users from purchasing PlayStation 3 or Vita content via means other than by using prepaid credit on the in-console store, Vita players have now been reporting that PlayStation Vita Store is not working in the EU region.
-U.K. and Australian users were also facing issues with search and download functions earlier this week, but they seem now to have been resolved.
+Following Sony‘s decision to cease users from purchasing PlayStation 3 or Vita content via means other than by using prepaid credit on the in-console store, Vita players have now been reporting that PlayStation Vita Store is not working in the EU region or Australia.
+U.K. users were also facing issues with search and download functions earlier this week, but they seem now to have been resolved.

 Players who have reported the issue to Sony have received the following notice: